GI-ROBUST/gi-robust.github.io/robust24/index.md

 #### Contributions

-If you want to give a presentation on new results, please submit an abstract describing your talk before the deadline.
+If you want to give a presentation on new results, please submit an abstract (1 to 2 pages) describing your talk before the deadline.
 Alternatively, you could submit a short paper (6 to 8 pages) that in case of acceptance will be published as LNI proceedings.

 We recommend English submissions and English presentations, as far as possible.

 #### Important dates